 The Los Angeles Stock Exchange is established.
 San Pedro is selected over Santa Monica and Redondo Beach to become the new deep water port for Los Angeles.

 Henry Huntington forms the Pacific Electric Railway Company that would link Los Angeles by a network of rail cars.
 The first Japanese settlers arrive in Los Angeles.
 They begin the fishing and fish-canning industry in Los Angeles.
-President William McKinley becomes the first U.S. President to visit the city of Los Angeles.
 Angels flight is built.
 The famous cable cars continue to run until 1969.

-Jan 1 The first Tournament of Roses football game is played between Michigan and Stanford.
+The first Tournament of Roses football game is played between Michigan and Stanford.
 Michigan wins 49-0.
 The first production automobiles in California are built by the Auto Vehicle Company in Los Angeles.
+Thomas Lincoln Tally opens the Electric Theatre in Los Angeles as the nation's first permanent motion picture theater.

 William Mulholland announces that Los Angeles has outgrown its local sources of water.
 The Los Angeles Board of Water Commissioners begins looking into Owens Valley as the new source of much needed water.
 Fred Eaton, formerly mayor of Los Angeles, had already begun buying up properties in the Owens Valley and champions the idea.
 Thus begins a long battle between Los Angeles and Owens Valley residents known as the Owens Valley Water Wars.
 The Mount Wilson Observatory is founded.
 The number of automobiles in Los Angeles reaches 1,600.
 Clarence Thompson becomes the first African American to graduate from the University of Southern California (USC).